carpediem-code/-Traffic-Light-Automation-OpenCV-Mediapipe/README.md

 ###  Healthcare Support System

-The idea of the project is to automate traffic light system using **Mediapipe,OpenCV and Arduino.** We have taken the idea of Handtracking using the Mediapipe Library to count the finger's to light up the LED's.
+The idea of the project is to help the patient’s needs inside a hospitalThe idea of the project is to help the patient’s needs inside a hospital using **Mediapipe,OpenCV and Arduino.** We have taken the idea of Handtracking using the Mediapipe Library to count the finger's to light up the LED's.

 ```